Menu

 Throughout his career, Bob shared his wisdom outside of the non-profit sector within the Sociology Department at the University of Akron.
 Between 1972 and 2017, Bob continued to teach classes to both undergraduate and graduate students yearning to learn from “the grandfather of victim services.”[3]

-Bob officially retired in 2017 and has since enjoyed spending time with his wife Marian.
-Bob and Marian continue to support the efforts Bob pioneered, not only in our community but across the Country.
+Bob officially retired in 2017 and enjoyed spending time with his wife Marian.
+Though Bob passed away on September 14, 2024, his legacy of service and compassion lives on.
+Today, Marian and the entire staff of Victim Assistance Program carry forward the work and passion he pioneered, supporting efforts that make an impact not only in our community but across the country.

 Bob’s legacy of victim rights and critical support for those in need is profound.
 During National Crime Victim Rights Week, the leadership staff of Victim Assistance Program selects an individual or organization that emulates Bob’s decades of passion, commitment, and actions to enhance current services and the rights of victims.
 This award honors Bob’s legacy and those who continue to expand upon his vision.